Precipitation: Effect on agriculture

-Changes due to global warming
+Climate change

 Increasing temperatures tend to increase evaporation which leads to more precipitation.
 Precipitation has generally increased over land north of 30°N from 1900 to 2005 but has declined over the tropics since the 1970s.
 Globally there has been no statistically significant overall trend in precipitation over the past century, although trends have varied widely by region and over time.
 In 2018, a study assessing changes in precipitation across spatial scales using a high-resolution global precipitation dataset of over 33+ years, concluded that "While there are regional trends, there is no evidence of increase in precipitation at the global scale in response to the observed global warming."

 Each region of the world is going to have changes in precipitation due to their unique conditions.
 Eastern portions of North and South America, northern Europe, and northern and central Asia have become wetter.
 The Sahel, the Mediterranean, southern Africa and parts of southern Asia have become drier.
 There has been an increase in the number of heavy precipitation events over many areas during the past century, as well as an increase since the 1970s in the prevalence of droughts—especially in the tropics and subtropics.
 Changes in precipitation and evaporation over the oceans are suggested by the decreased salinity of mid- and high-latitude waters (implying more precipitation), along with increased salinity in lower latitudes (implying less precipitation, more evaporation, or both).
 Over the contiguous United States, total annual precipitation increased at an average rate of 6.1% per century since 1900, with the greatest increases within the East North Central climate region (11.6% per century) and the South (11.1%).
 Hawaii was the only region to show a decrease (−9.25%).